Describe attribute fields

 Add field descriptions from each field's detailed view on the Data tab of the hosted feature layer's item page.

-1. Open the item page for the hosted feature layer to which you want to add field descriptions.
+1. Open the item page for the hosted feature layer.

 2. Click the Data tab and click the Fields button.

-3. Click the first field name to open the field's detail view.
+3. Click a field name to open its detail view.

 When people use the layer in Map Viewer or Map Viewer Classic, they can access each field's description when setting the layer's style and when they open the table in the map.
 This information helps them understand how to use and symbolize the data.